 Recycling and Re-Use

 Environmental concerns have built materials recovery facility bays.
 In every case, their users have been confident in knowing that, should their needs change, the walls can be unbolted, disassembled, and used for a new purpose with the minimum of lost time and disruption.
-Versatility and value for money have made Croom Concrete’s A- and L-walls and Lego Blocks a favourite with site managers, designers and finance departments throughout Ireland and the United Kingdom, and with very good reason.
+Versatility and value for money have made Croom Concrete’s A- and L-walls and Bunker Building Blocks a favourite with site managers, designers and finance departments throughout Ireland and the United Kingdom, and with very good reason.
 They are cost-effective, durable, and more flexible than any other comparable product.

 Effective Financial Planning for Future Needs